p4535992/inventory-plus/README.md

 A Foundry VTT module to enhance the dnd5e inventory.
 Allows to customize your Inventory in various ways, transfer items instead duplicate between character sheet, ordering the items, and many other feature hidden under the hood.

+- Delete every category even the default ones of dnd5e
+- Add item in every category even the non-default ones of dnd5e
+- Specify what type of item can be put on a category
+- Set up a max weight for the category

 ![example](./wiki/preview.jpg)

 ## NOTE: If you are a javascript developer and not a typescript developer, you can just use the javascript files under the dist folder